 “A shoe has so much more to offer than just to walk – Christian Louboutin”

-Designers put great effort into for their clients making the experience a complete luxury including their packaging.
-Shoes sold without a high quality shoebox, bag or receipts are most likely fakes.
-Yves Saint Laurent shoeboxes come in a number of colors but they all have the name is capital letters.
-Your shoes should also come with a shoe bag that will have the company name written on it as well.
+Designers put great effort into their clients, making the experience a complete luxury, including their packaging.
+Shoes sold without a high-quality shoebox, bag, or receipts are most likely fakes.
+Yves Saint Laurent shoeboxes come in a number of colors, but they all have the name in capital letters.
+Your shoes should also come with a shoe bag that will have the company name written on it.

 Pay attention to the price.
 A shoe retailed well over $1000 and sold for a mere $200; doesn’t that sound too good to be true?
 Because it isn’t.
-Manolos, Jimmy choos and others cost well over 200 bucks and although shopping sales or bids on eBay could save you a hundred or two it is unreasonable to think you’ll actually get an authentic item for only 10 or 20 percent of its retail price.
+Manolos, Jimmy Choos, and others cost well over 200 bucks.
+Although shopping sales or bids on eBay could save you a hundred or two, it is unreasonable to think you’ll actually get an authentic item for only 10 or 20 percent of its retail price.

-Louboutin Beauty pumps never came in chocolate brown nor do Alexandra McQueen fold over/zip up booties should not have fur inserts or crystals.
-Unusual colors or styles of the shoes sometimes found on many sites selling fake items are pictures actually picked from online retailers like Net-a-Porter and Neiman Marcus and are Photshoped!
+Louboutin Beauty pumps never came in chocolate brown, nor do Alexandra McQueen fold-over/zip-up booties should not have fur inserts or crystals.
+Unusual colors or styles of the shoes sometimes found on many sites selling fake items are pictures actually picked from online retailers like Net-a-Porter and Neiman Marcus and are Photoshopped!

-If you notice any fraying in the stitching or any bad workmanship then they are most likely not real.
-Authentic shoemakers pay attention to the details, and do not let anything get overlooked.
-When you are paying for authentic branded shoes the reason that you are paying so much is for their amazing workmanship and eye for detail.
+If you notice any fraying in the stitching or any bad workmanship, they are most likely not real.
+Authentic shoemakers pay attention to the details and do not let anything get overlooked.
+When you are paying for authentic branded shoes, the reason that you are paying so much is for their amazing workmanship and eye for detail.